 The following page offers information for Red River College employees regarding Continuing Education, Distance Education, the CAE (Certificate in Adult Education) and the Technical Vocational Program.

-Employees of Red River College have access to tuition-waived Continuing Education courses (classroom delivery) for both personal and professional interest.
+Employees of Red River College have access to tuition-waived Continuing Education courses (classroom delivery).
 In order to be eligible for Continuing Education courses, the employee must receive advance approval from the supervisor and complete a Staff Development Form.

 Fee-paying students are accommodated first, so an employee seeking a tuition-waived space in the course will not be confirmed as a student until 1-2 business days prior to the course start as a means of ensuring availability.
 Additional requirements apply – see Policy H10 (Schedule C) for details.

 If you are interested in a Continuing Education (classroom-based) course, secure approval from your supervisor first, and then complete the new Staff Development Activity Form 2015-16.
 Have your supervisor sign and date the form and forward it to Continuing Education in C116, Notre Dame Campus.

 It is important to note that Distance Education courses (online delivery) through Red River College are also available for College employees.
 However tuition is not waived for these courses, except in the case that the course is considered a mandatory job requirement as indicated by the supervisor*.
 (If so, see below for more details.)